 Dr. Matthew Jones received his undergraduate degree from the University of Evansville in 2005 with a B.S. in Biochemistry.
 From there, he attended the Southern College of Optometry in Memphis, TN graduating with honors in 2009.

-Dr. Jones practices in Blytheville and Osceola and is Board Certified by the American Board of Optometry.
-He and his wife, Allison, and daughters, Sutton & Elliott, live in Blytheville
+Dr. Jones has clinic in Blytheville, Osceola, West Memphis, and Paragould.
+He is Board Certified by the American Board of Optometry.
+He and his wife, Allison, and daughters, Sutton & Elliott, live in Blytheville.

-Dr. Vranich has been appointed to Advisory Boards for the Hayes Center For Practice Excellence, and the Eye Specialty Group.
+Dr. Miller has been appointed to Advisory Boards for the Hayes Center For Practice Excellence, and the Eye Specialty Group.
 Continuing the involvement she began with Chi Omega Fraternity while attending Huntingdon College,

 Christina now serves at Rhodes College as the Chi Omega Chapter Advisor and is a member of the Memphis Area Chi Omega Alumnae Chapter.